pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 With those utility functions you can now write the validation logic for documents of type "task-list".
 Append the following inside the "task-list" if statement on the Admin UI.

+The following code ensures that the document passed in the Sync Function meets the schema requirements.

 ```javascript
 /* Validate */
 if (!doc._deleted) {